April 2014 Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 In performing arts, every production has a different working model; this requires stage and production managers to be adaptable, flexible and skilled at leading teams through a creative process.
 Understanding all aspects of the craft and being able to empower people to work to their strengths is key.

-Applications for entry in 2014 close on Monday 30th September.
+Applications for entry in 2015 open on Monday 5th of May and close on Friday 10th of October.
 For information about how to apply click HERE

 Toi Whakaari’s Bachelor of Performing Arts (Management) programme provides students with a broad foundation for careers in performing arts and events management, leading to employment in production and stage management for a wide range of genres: opera, dance, music, theatre, festivals and live arts events.